top of page

 Is there out-of-state transport available?

-We accommodate out of state adoptions, and have recently partnered with a canine rescue running transports approximately once a month up the northeast corridor and also to the midwest.
-The cost for this route is $175.
+We accommodate out of state adoptions, and have recently partnered with a canine rescue running transports approximately once a month up the northeast corridor and also to the Midwest.
+The cost for this route is $185 per crate.
 This is paid directly to our partner.

 Is there out-of-state transport outside of the East Coast and Midwest?